 Motorola’s first foldable phone is a tribute to the Razr of yore, offering a clamshell design that opens up to reveal a tall screen.
 It’s the cheapest foldable device from a major brand, coming in at $1,500, but it’s still pricey compared to traditional flagships (especially with its mid-range specs otherwise).

 PhoneArena reports that a screen replacement for the Razr costs $299, citing Verizon and Motorola, which makes it the cheapest foldable screen repair around.
-This is actually only $20 more expensive than a Galaxy S10 5G screen replacement.
-In other words, if you like the idea of a foldable phone but have butterfingers, you might want to get the Razr.
+This is actually only $10 more expensive than a Galaxy S21 Ultra screen replacement.

 What would it take for you to buy a foldable phone?
 Let us know in the comments!